jzzmatt/TELNETYAML/README.md

- -an inventory based on yaml for define host ip address -a vars file based on yaml for define variable file -a generator template , that help generate template configuration
+ -an inventory based on yaml for define host ip address -a vars file based on yaml for define variable file -a generator template , that help generate template configuration THE SCRIPT NEED THIS LIBRARY : jinja2 pyyaml